SkillsFundingAgency/das-employerfinance/README.md

 GOV.UK Frontend is included in the project using npm.
 (There is also a direct reference in `_Layout.cshtml` to a GOV.UK Frontend asset stored in the CDN.)

-First, check to see if there is an update available by running this command in your favourite shell...
+First, check to see if there is an update available.
+To do this, open your favourite shell, change directory to the web project, then execute...

 `npm outdated govuk-frontend`